We know, “it isn’t easy being green,” but all of the green video game characters below make it look good.

 Granted not all of these characters always have green in their costume or skin.
 Obviously, many games let you change the colors of their outfits and everything, but we know these characters for the green.
 Embrace the green!

-In celebration of St. Patrick’s Day and all things green, here are our top 15 green video game characters:
+Here are our top 15 green video game characters:

 While only two out of the three Battletoads (Zitz and Rash) are really green, it's still worth mentioning these bad boys of Beat ‘Em Up style games.
 Not only were they one of the early ‘90s games that got a cartoon, but they also had a multiple of crossover games like Double Dragon and, more recently, Shovel Knight.
 Rash was even invited into Killer Instinct.